 The state boasts a number of exceptional schools, including its two largest, Montana State University and the University of Montana.
-Additionally, Carroll College and Montana Tech are ranked #1 and #3, respectively, in Regional Colleges West by US News and World Reports.
+Additionally, Carroll College and Montana Tech are ranked highly by US News and World Reports.

 The top notch schools offer a variety of online learning opportunities, as well as some of the lowest tuition rates in the country, making Montana an excellent place to pursue a postsecondary degree.

 Despite its large land area, Montana is only home to 23 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
 Of these, 17 are public schools, 5 are non-profit private schools and 1 is a for-profit private school.